smartcontractkit/documentation/docs/Using Any API/large-responses.md

     <a href="/docs/conceptual-overview/#what-is-remix" >What is Remix?</a>
 </div>

+Note that this example contract is hardcoded to work on _Kovan_ testnet.
 The job spec for the Chainlink node in this example can be [found here](../example-job-spec-large/).

 ## Choosing Link token address, Oracle and JobId